Bipolar Depression Treatment

 There are four main medication categories used to treat depression and bipolar depression.
 The medications are sometimes used interchangeably for each depression, but bipolar depression almost always requires more medications in order to keep all of the symptoms under control without igniting mania.
 Treatment is complicated, but it's not difficult to learn the medication categories used to treat mood disorders.

-Mood Stabilizers: There are four mood stabilizers used to treat Bipolar disorder:
+Mood Stabilizers: There are four main mood stabilizers used to treat Bipolar disorder:

 In reality, only Lithium is a true mood stabilizer.
 The other three are anticonvulsants that were created for epilepsy and just happened to work on mood disorders.
 Lithium, Depakote and Tegretol often work miracles with mania, but only Lamictal is used to manage depression.